biv720/F1KYC_KnowYourChamp/README.md

 # F1KYC_KnowYourChamp

-## Formula 1 Core Concepts — Explained Simply 🏎️
+## Formula 1 Core Concepts Simplified 🏎️

 This document explains the foundational concepts behind Formula 1 standings and how championships are calculated.